 To reassure that the child has a “head start” in school, schedule a comprehensive eye exam before starting kindergarten- around five or six years old.

 Thereafter, if they have a glasses or contact lens prescription, they should visit their eye doctor once a year to update their prescription.
-If they do not have the need for glasses and contacts, Dr. Hendricks suggests visiting the eye doctor every two years to evaluate any minor changes that might have occurred.
+If they do not have the need for glasses and contacts, Dr. Holden suggests visiting the eye doctor every two years to evaluate any minor changes that might have occurred.